Makr91/zoneweaver/docs/guides/installation.md

 # Installation
 {: .no_toc }

-This guide covers different methods for installing and deploying ZoneWeaver frontend in various environments.
+This guide covers different methods for installing and deploying Zoneweaver frontend in various environments.

 ## Table of contents
 {: .no_toc .text-delta }